Jaxvor/CypressDentally/README.md

 # Build and Test
-In order to run the automation and use the CYPRESS UI you will need to start with the following command:
+In order to run the automation and use the CYPRESS UI you will need to use the following command in your IDE terminal:

  npx cypress open